tiagof21/imunex-browser/README.md

 `Imunex Browser` is not designed for developers/sysops due to it's default security concept, missing tools like Inspect/DevTools.
 For Developers I'd recommend using [Aloha Browser] or [Chromium Canary] or you can keep using your favorite one.

+Don't expect to see any visual or exclusive feature from `Imunex Browser`, while 99% of the hardening is made under the hood.
+Actually, you will probably feel less trackers/ads annoying you while browsing the web and slitly more responsive when loading web pages.
+You can test the browser perfomance on https://www.browserbench.org .

+Optionally you can try one of our favorites background/themes (yet to be published).

 <div align="center">
 <img src="images/ImunexBrowser_Installer_macOS.png" alt="Imunex Browser Installer for macOS" width="720px"/>
 </div>